THE DOVER WAR MEMORIAL PROJECT

 Nicholls, R.

-She had two sons, Arthur and Edward, and she was buried on 9th April at St James, 9 FR, where Major Flannigan, from the Salvation Army officiated.
+She was buried on 9 April at St James, Dover.
+9 FR.
+Major Flannigan, from the Salvation Army officiated

 "Always in our thoughts" - Arthur, Elise, and grandchildren, March 1942